SkillVetAI vs ClawHub — Comparison

 Is SkillVetAI affiliated with ClawHub?

-No. SkillVetAI is an independent editorial directory.
-It has no commercial relationship with ClawHub or any of the skill publishers it reviews.
-The editorial policy covers how independence is maintained.
+No. SkillVetAI is an independent editorial project.
+It has no commercial relationship with ClawHub unless one is explicitly disclosed.
+The editorial policy explains how commercial relationships and conflicts must be labelled.

 Does SkillVetAI review skills from ClawHub?